 External supply costs will be kept to a minimum through a focus on self-sufficiency.
 Still, there are likely to be costs for communications, supplemental food (especially at first), supplemental (grid) electricity, raw materials, manufactured goods, plant seeds/stock, supplemental animal feed, and possibly livestock (including veterinary costs).

 Personnel will be a major cost center.
 Human resources will be needed to handle administrative functions, manage the buildings and grounds, manage the food and the kitchen, manage participant registration and fee-collection, manage participant activities throughout the day, and coach/teach the participants various classes in various fields.
 This could be done with maybe as few as two on-site people, but practically will need four or preferably more.
 These people will be given free room and board, but they will be working hard most days and will need additional compensation.
-(See proposed economic model in spreadsheet: these people will not be employees as much as members within a defined membership class.)
+(See proposed economic model spreadsheet in the membership definitions section: these people will not be employees as much as members within a defined membership class.)

 There are likely to be costs for outside personnel and services, such as accounting and legal council.